kristykov/kristykov/README.md

 # Hi there 👋

 ## I'm Kristina and I focus on developing and testing user interfaces on responsive websites.
-- 💻 &nbsp; I really enjoy learning languages and frameworks like React and React Native, as well as work in WordPress.
+- 💻 &nbsp; I really enjoy learning programming languages and libraries like React and React Native, as well as work in WordPress.
 - 🦄 &nbsp; I also enjoy wireframing, UI/UX, and design in general.
 - 🚀 &nbsp; Currently, I'm looking for new opportunities and challenges.